annotation/stam/README.md

 * `constraints` -  This is a list of tuples (`[(set: AnnotationSet, operator:
   AnnotationOperator)*]`) that puts constraints (or filters if you will) to select on.
-In simpler terms, it determines what is being selected.
+In simpler terms, it determines the criteria of what annotations to select.
 The tuples consist of a *subject* (an AnnotationSet) and an *operator *(`AnnotationOperator`), the *object* is already contained within the `AnnotationOperator` in our model and its type depends on the actual operator.
 This essentially formulates a constraint how how an AnnotationSets relates to something else, for instance we can put the constraint that some set X has operator `AnnotationOperator::HasText("hallå")` or that all instances in annotation set X should reference annotation in set Y: `References(Y)` .
 How exactly this will be used in querying is explain in the next section.
-* `assignments` - This is a list of tuples (`[(set: &AnnotationSet, operator: AssignmentOperator)*]` ) to add/modify/delete things in the model, as determined by the exact `AssignmnetOperator` used.
+* `assignments` - This is a list of tuples (`[(set: &AnnotationSet, operator: AssignmentOperator)*]` ) to add/modify/delete things in the model, as determined by the exact `AssignmentOperator` used.

 ### Querying

 Querying is a complex but vital aspect of STAM.
-We have seen that the extended data model primarily defines classes used in querying, but the fashion in which implementations can use these to implement querying may still be unclear at this stage.
+We have seen that the extended data model defines classes used in querying and indexing, but the fashion in which implementations can use these to implement querying may still be unclear at this stage.